-Of sites that required rezoning, more than half (51%) of the lower-income site couplity is located on sites within a HQTA.
+Of sites that required rezoning, more than half (51%) of the lower-income site capacity is located on sites within a HQTA.
 Close to half (48%) of all site capacity is on sites within a HQTA.
-Recent projects in the Unincorporated County have benefited from HQT/meentives.
+Recent projects in the Unincorporated County have benefited from HQTA incentives.

-The eight affordable housing projects built since 2006 are located op diacent to transportation corridors.
+The eight affordable housing projects built since 2006 are located on or adjacent to transportation corridors.
 For example.
-Stonegate I and Stonegate II are fully affe ole projects located on Katella Avenue, a major commercial corridor adjacent to auto ated neighborhood commercial several large anchor stores and uses and directly across the street from a shopping center y ha, a 71-unit multifamily affordable smaller tenant uses, including local restaurants.
-Casa P ance with the Housing Opportunities housing apartment community, was developed in ac ed" density for 100% affordable Overlay Zone Regulations and qualified for "unl" developments (within prescribed income cate es) that are located within one-half mile of a major transit stop.
-The project's proximit a major transit stop also permits use of modified parking standards.
+Stonegate I and Stonegate II are fully affordable projects located on Katella Avenue, a major commercial corridor adjacent to auto-related neighborhood commercial uses and directly across the street from a shopping center with several large anchor stores and smaller tenant uses, including local restaurants.
+Casa Paloma, a 71-unit multifamily affordable housing apartment community, was developed in accordance with the Housing Opportunities Overlay Zone Regulations and qualified for "unlimited" density for 100% affordable developments (within prescribed income categories) that are located within one-half mile of a major transit stop.
+The project's proximity to a major transit stop also permits use of modified parking standards.

-Incentives for Redevelopment;
+Incentives for Redevelopment:

-The County's successful transferred of facilitating the development of affordable projects since the adoption of the House, Opportunities Overlay Zone in 2006, combined with the ongoing efforts of Planning and Jousing staff, will create the regulatory framework to encourage housing development to the Atent as economic conditions improve allow.
+The County's successful track record of facilitating the development of affordable projects since the adoption of the Housing Opportunities Overlay Zone in 2006, combined with the ongoing efforts of Planning and Housing staff, will create the regulatory framework to encourage housing development to the extent as economic conditions improve allow.

-As discussed viously, the County's Zoning Code currently incentivizes lot consolidation within the Housing Opportunities Overlay by granting graduated density increases to projects that consolidate based on project size after lot consolidation (section 7-9-44.7 of the zoning code).
+As discussed previously, the County's Zoning Code currently incentivizes lot consolidation within the Housing Opportunities Overlay by granting graduated density increases to projects that consolidate based on project size after lot consolidation (section 7-9-44.7 of the zoning code).
 Sites that are one or more acres in size have a maximum density of 84 du/ac compared to the base density of 70 du/ac for sites less than half an acre in size.